 Fortunately, addressing your financial plans need not be an overwhelming chore.
 With a bit of guidance, you can get your personal finances on track and keep things current without a substantial time investment.
 The ten steps outlined below can help you get started today.

-Set new financial goals
+Set financial goals

 Finalize your budget

-Regardless of how detailed of a budget you create, the very act of creating one and understanding where your funds flow regularly is illuminating.
+Regardless of how detailed, the very act of creating a budget and understanding where your funds flow regularly is illuminating.
 Although it may feel a bit restrictive at times, having a basic personal budget to periodically reference can help you plan your resource allocations and reductions.
 According to Kiplinger's, many ultra-high net worth individuals underestimate what they spend by 25 percent.1

 Establish or revisit your estate plan